-Some people wake up with a bad-breathed loved one in their midst, some with a furry friend (no not that kind), or some, like me when I was a worthless boring college student, wake up with a warm computer on the pillow next to them.
+Some people wake up with a bad-breathed loved one in their midst, some with a furry friend, or some, like me when I was a worthless boring college student, wake up with a warm computer on the pillow next to them.
 I’ve always spent too much time on the Internet.
 From the time I was a tween, I began building my personal online identity via AIM profile pages with slutty clip art dolls, horrific quotes like “music is my boyfriend” and posted low-res photos of myself with Kool-Aid tips because I was SO ALT.

 But then, in college, I got really really into the Internet.
 I did all the things to get you on an NSA checklist — I downloaded TOR, I went on the Silk Road (RIP), I spent every night on Reddit trying to find the scariest thing on the Internet.
 (Look at this, alone at 3am with all the lights off and tell me you didn’t pee a little.)

 Then, one night while drinking ChocoVine in my underwear, I decided enough is enough.
 I was tired of spending every night inside, online, wasting countless hours looking at recipes I would never cook, writing lists of books I would never read and compiling Pinterest cleaning guides that I would never, ever use.
 All while my poor boyfriend was practically being cuckolded by Buzzfeed quizzes as our sex life dwindled.
 I looked up how to remove the airport card — that’s what makes the WiFi work in case you’re 70 years old — from my computer.

 Wielding a tiny screwdriver with the dexterity of a blindfolded 4-year-old, I managed to remove the airport from my computer … and leave it out … for 6 months.

 1. I stopped giving a fuck about what everyone else was doing